The Church of Complexity

 Literally - “complexity kills”.

 The audit revealed an interesting pattern, where many startups experienced a sort of collective imposter syndrome while building straight-forward, simple, performant systems.
-There is a dogma attached to not starting out with microservices on day one - no matter the problem.
+There is a stigma attached to not starting out with microservices on day one - no matter the problem.
 “Everyone is doing microservices, yet we have a single Django monolith maintained by just a few engineers, and a MySQL instance - what are we doing wrong?”.
 The answer is almost always “nothing”.

 Likewise, it’s very often that seasoned engineers experience hesitation and inadequacy in today’s tech world, and the good news is that, no - it’s probably not you.
 It’s common for teams to pretend like they are doing “web scale”, hiding behind libraries, ORMs, and cache - confident in their expertise (they crushed that Leetcode!), yet they may not even be aware of database indexing basics.
 You are operating in a sea of unjustified overconfidence, waste, and Dunning-Kruger, so who is really the imposter here?